 Types of shortcuts

 OneLake shortcuts support multiple filesystem data sources.
-These include internal OneLake locations, Azure Data Lake Storage Gen2 and Amazon S3.
+These include internal OneLake locations, Azure Data Lake Storage (ADLS) Gen2, Amazon S3, and Dataverse.

 Internal OneLake shortcuts

-When accessing data through a shortcut to another OneLake location, the identity of the calling user will be utilized to authorize access to the data in the target path of the shortcut*.
+When a user accesses data through a shortcut to another OneLake location, the identity of the calling user is used to authorize access to the data in the target path of the shortcut*.
 This user must have permissions in the target location to read the data.

-When accessing shortcuts through Power BI Datasets or T-SQL, the calling user’s identity is not passed through to the shortcut target.
+When accessing shortcuts through Power BI semantic models or T-SQL, the calling user’s identity is not passed through to the shortcut target.
 The calling item owner’s identity is passed instead, delegating access to the calling user.

 Shortcuts can also be created to ADLS Gen2 storage accounts.
 When you create shortcuts to ADLS, the target path can point to any folder within the hierarchical namespace.
 At a minimum, the target path must include a container name.